Correction to: Sending in Chargers to FMAdirect for Service

 The photo shows the pack, with its long leads, on the bench with a Castle Creations Phoenix Ice 50-amp ESC.

-I hooked everything up to charge in the garage, on this rainy day.
 My CellPro 10S charger kept telling me the cell count was wrong on the new 4S "A123Ó" 2300mAh pack.
 I thought that maybe one of the wire extensions I made came loose.
 I checked out that pack with a meter that reads all of the cell voltages and NO, all of the cells were reading just fine.

 I tried another 4S "A123" 2300mAh pack from the Super Stearman.
 The charger said the same thing.